jwest60/taiko/README.md

 Note: The `.dll` files are already included, so you will not need to copy them into your project.

+If you're having issues with installation, e-mail me at jwest2178@gmail.com.

 # How To Play

 ### Controls